 You have to know how to create an effect popup that converts visitors into customers, contacts, or leads.
 The question is, how do you achieve this?

-Let’s take a look at the most common popups dos and don’ts that will make your popups appear less spammy.
+Let’s take a look at the most common popup dos and don’ts that will make your popups appear less spammy.

 When creating a popup, it is important to ensure that your popup is created with the user experience in mind.
 It should be designed to be as unobtrusive as possible.
 The visitor should see it as helpful.
 You can design it so that it engages your visitors instead of pushing them away.
 Your design should interest people and not be too pushy and overwhelming.
 Another thing is to make sure that the cookies settings are correct, so your popup does not come up as a disturbing element at unwanted times.

 Nobody wants to receive Newsletters, over and over again.
-So, do not use this tactic to get people to sign-up.
-You can rather choose creative wording that will make people sign up to your form.
+So, do not use this tactic to get people to sign up.
+You can choose creative wording that will make people sign up for your form.